mnowicky/vlan-configurator/README.md

  - the second number of the interface name for the interface you would like re-configured (ex. for interface GigabitEthernet 2/0/16, you would enter: 16; n where n == 2/0/n).

-Simple script that runs a loop to re-configure interface voice and data vlans on cisco switches.
-To switch devices, ctrl + c to stop and re-run, specifying a new 4th octet of the configured network address.
-Offers option to save configuration after writing changes.